pbering/TinyBlogNet/src/MvcBlog/App_Data/Posts/sitecore-and-windows-server-containers-part-2.md

 ---
 title: Sitecore running in a Windows Server Container - Part 2
-summary: Tips and trick for working containers and hosts.
+summary: Tips and tricks for working with containers and hosts.
 date: 2015-12-18
 tags: Sitecore, Containers, WSC, Notes
 ---